Rated: Explicit

 She gave the man an easy smile and patted his arm sympathetically.
 “Forgive me, I was just admiring the room.
 The architecture is so lovely.”

-His face softened into one of pride.
+His face softened with pride.
 “Do you love it?
 My grandfather had a taste for history.
 Luxury is boring unless there is a story behind it.”

 “Oh, really?”
 She showed nothing but open, honest interest on her face.
 “What object in your collection has the richest history?”

-She watched as Lord Vey scratched his chin in thought while his other hand absentmindedly went to the sash tied at his waist.
+She watched as Lord Vey scratched his chin in thought, his other hand absentmindedly reaching for the sash tied at his waist.
 A beautiful jeweled sword was hanging off the fabric, but that was not what drew Lysette’s attention.
 She noticed that he fingered a ring of keys next to the sword.
 There were three brass, two silver, and one that was as black as onyx.

 There it was.